View Dec 2021 updated Swim England guidance for all disciplines and competition..

 - Judging routines.

-Swim England has developed a new Artistic Swimming Judge 1 course which is being rolled out in 2021.
-View course dates and you can also register your interest here.
+We also publicised dates for a new Artistic Swimming Judge 1 course which Swim England has developed and rolled out in 2021 and an opportunity to register your interest here.

 We also promoted a one day Level 1 course on 29 Feb 2020 in Bristol (details and eligibility).